Duo Authentication for Windows Logon

 - Select Duo Mobile Passcode and click Activate Now to begin setting up offline access (or click Enroll later (May prevent offline login) to set it up another time).

 - Scan the activation QR code using the Duo Mobile app installed on your iOS or Android device.
-Tap the + in the app to begin adding the account.
+Tap Add in the app and then tap Use QR code to begin adding the account by scanning the QR code shown by Duo for Windows.

-- Tap the WINDOWS OFFLINE account in the Duo Mobile account list to generate a six digit passcode.
+- Tap the new account you just added for your Windows computer in the Duo Mobile account list to generate a six digit passcode.

 - Enter the passcode from Duo Mobile (without a space) into the offline activation screen on your computer and then click the Activate Offline Login button to finish setting up offline access.